2dv611/syllabus/resources/project_assignment.md

 * Meeting 2 / course week 6 - The application should be up and running the production environment, this could be done manually
 * Meeting 3 / course week 7 - A running pipeline
 * Meeting 4 / course week 10 - Optimizing...
-* Meeting 5 / course week 11 - This meeting is optional.
+* Meeting 5 / course week 11 - No meeting...

 See below for more info about the meetings